OpenPPL/ppl.nn/docs/en/python-getting-started.md

 status = runtime_builder.InitFromFile(onnx_model_file, engines)
 ```

-The model will be partitioned into several parts and assign different ops to these engines according to configurations.
+The model will be partitioned into several parts and assign different ops to these engines automatically.

 ```python
 status = runtime_builder.Preprocess()